AI Model Training¶

 - For optimal training, all bounding boxes should have dimensions that are multiples of the smallest box dimensions.

 - Label segments: Within your bounding boxes, label the segmentation of your structures of interest.
 Use the volume annotation tool to manually annotate structures.
 This will be your ground truth data.
-For neurons, we recommend to densely label each structure with a unique ID.
-For instances segmentations you only need to label the structures you want to train on, e.g. nuclei, mitochondria, soma, vesicles, etc.
+For neurons, we recommend you densely label each structure with a unique ID.
+For instance segmentations you only need to label the structures you want to train on, e.g. nuclei, mitochondria, soma, vesicles, etc., making sure they have unique segment IDs as well.

 Configuring the Training¶